cosmos/cosmos-sdk/docs/spec/distribution/transactions.md

 The total amount of validator accum must be calculated in order to determine the amount of pool tokens which a validator is entitled to at a particular block.
 The accum is always additive to the existing accum.
-This term is to be updates each time rewards are withdrawn from the system.
+This term is to be updated each time rewards are withdrawn from the system.

 ```
 func (g Global) UpdateTotalValAccum(height int64, totalBondedTokens Dec)